LAW 3514 - Human Rights Internship Programme

 - Assessment must maintain academic standards.

-Assessment Item % of final mark Due date Group or individual assessment Redeemable Diary summaries (3 x 500 wds) 30% (ie 10% each) Intermittently during the course of the internship individual no Research Essay (3000 words) 60% After the completion of the internship individual no Reflection on research methodology 10% After the completion of the internship individual no Organisation briefing Pass/fail After the completion of the internship individual n/a
+Assessment Task % of final mark Due date Task Type Length Redeemable Course Learning outcomes Diary summaries (3 x 500 wds) 30% (ie 10% each) Intermittently during the course of the internship (ie every 2-3 weeks) but the final diary summary is due on or before Monday the 19th February 2018 individual 1500 words in total no 1, 4, 5 Research Essay (3000-4000 words) 60% On or before Monday the 19th February 2018 individual 3000 words no 2, 3, 4, 5 Reflection on research methodology (up to 1000 words) 10% On or before Monday the 19th February 2018 individual up to 1000 words no 1, 5 Organisation briefing Pass/fail On or before Monday the 19th February individual 1-2 pages n/a

 The portfolio has four components:

-(2) a reflection on research methodology employed in the research task (one page) (worth 10%); and
+(2) a reflection on research methodology employed in the research task (up to 1000 words) (worth 10%); and

 (3) a briefing on the operation of the organisation and your role at the organisation (1-2 pages) (pass/fail).